 There are a few branches around the city, including one in Alsancak.

+More of a shop, than a cafe, but I couldn’t leave out some of the best baklava in the city.
 I didn’t know about this baklava shop until my most recent trip, and realized I was seriously missing out.
 The shop specializes in baklava and it is made with real sugar (instead of the fake sweeteners) so it has an addictive caramel flavor.
 It’s a simple shop, with several different mouth-watering flavors displayed in the window and behind the glass inside.
 The prices are higher than other bakeries, but worth every bite.

 It’s located a bit further away from the city center in Cigli, but worth a stop if you’re in the area.